 As a caseworker, you communicate directly with clients, opposing parties, court staff and our community partners.
 You conduct legal research and draft correspondence pertaining to your client files.

-Returning as a senior caseworker, you will be responsible for the tribunal or court advocacy of files in your assigned group.
+You can return as a senior caseworker, and be responsible for the tribunal or court advocacy of files in your assigned group.
 Our senior caseworkers appear before the Ontario Court of Justice, Superior Court – Small Claims Court and the Landlord and Tenant Board.